eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Data & Relevancy engineers work on our massive semi-structured datasets.
 They have domain experience in data mining, information retrieval, or machine learning, and a strong system orientation.
 Key product initiatives include product feed relevance, ad targeting, information extraction, and recommendations.
 	- Infrastructure engineers scale a massive, highly-available platform end-to-end.
 They design distributed systems, validate performance, factor in security, and proactively monitor every corner of our stack.
 When things do go wrong, they are on-hand to fight the fires.
 + skill set:
+	- Experience with data processing frameworks and data warehouses such as Hadoop, Spark, Redshift
+	- Experience with designing, implementing, and optimizing ETL in Pentaho
++ skill set:
+	- Technical fluency in one language and tool such as Python, Java or Scala, AWS (S3/EMR/Athena/Glue) and SQL.
+	- Experience with big data processing tools including Spark, Hadoop, Hive, Yarn, and Airflow.
+	- Experience working with either a MapReduce system of any size/scale.
++ skill set:
+	- Minimum 3 years of designing, building and operationalizing large scale enterprise data solutions and applications using one or more of Azure / AWS / GCP data and analytics services in combination with custom solutions -  Spark, Azure Data Lake, HDInsights, SQL DW, DocumentDB, Search, Elastic Pool etc.
+	- Minimum 3 years experience introducing and operationalizing self-service data preparation tools (e.g. Trifacta, Paxata) on AZURE.
++ skill set:
+	- Familiarity with No SQL databases (i.e. MongoDB, Hadoop, Hive Spark, etc.), data streaming and integrating unstructured data will be plus.
+	- Experience working in a DevOps environment, and using industry standard tools (GIT/OneStash, JIRA)
+	- Exposure to rules engines e.g. drools, ESBs e.g. MuleSoft & integration with enterprise systems
++ skill set:
+	- Knowledge of ETL, Map Reduce and pipeline tools (Glue, EMR, Spark)
+	- Experience with large or partitioned relational databases (Aurora, MySQL, DB2)
+	- Experience with NoSQL databases (DynamoDB, Cassandra)
+	- Experience with data streaming technologies (Kinesis, Storm, Kafka, Spark Streaming) and real time analytics
+	- Other preferred experience includes working with DevOps practices, SaaS, IaaS, code management (CodeCommit, git), deployment tools (CodeBuild, CodeDeploy, Jenkins, Shell scripting), and Continuous Delivery
+	- Experience with large or partitioned relational databases (Aurora, MySQL, DB2)
+	- Experience with data streaming technologies (Kinesis, Storm, Kafka, Spark Streaming) and real time analytics
+	- Primary AWS development skills include S3, IAM, Lambda, RDS, Kinesis, APIGateway, Redshift, EMR, Glue, and CloudFormation
++ skill set:
+	- Demonstrates knowledge of the data engineering domain with experience in building and supporting non-interactive (batch, distributed) or real-time, highly available data, data pipelines.
+	- Able to build fault tolerant, self-healing, adaptive computational pipelines
+	- Contribute to the decision-making process related to the selection of software solutions that make up the architecture
++ skill set:
+	- Minimum 3+ years of architecting, implementing and successfully operationalizing large scale data solutions in production environments using Hadoop and NoSQL ecosystem on premise or on Cloud (AWS, Google or Azure) using  many of the relevant technologies such as  Nifi, Spark, Kafka, HBase, Hive, Cassandra, EMR, Kinesis, BigQuery, DataProc, Azure Data Lake etc.
+	- Minimum 2+ years of experience implementing SQL on Hadoop solutions using tools like Presto, AtScale and others
+	- Minimum 3+ years of architecting data and building performant data models at scale for Hadoop/NoSQL ecosystem of data stores to support different business consumption patterns off a centralized data platform
+	- Minimum 3+ years of Spark/MR/ETL processing, including Java, Python, Scala, Talend; for data analysis of production Big Data applications
+	- Minimum 3++ years of architecting and industrializing data lakes or real-time platforms for an enterprise enabling business applications and usage at scale
+	- Minimum 2+ years of experience implementing large scale BI/Visualization solutions on Big Data platforms
+	- Minimum 3+ years of experience implementing large scale secure cloud data solutions using AWS data and analytics services e.g. S3, EMR, Redshift
+	- Minimum 2+ years of experience implementing large scale secure cloud data solutions using Google data and analytics services e.g. BigQuery, DataProc
+	- Minimum 2+ years of experience building data management (metadata, lineage, tracking etc.)  and governance solutions for modern data platforms that use Hadoop and NoSQL on premise or on AWS, Google and Azure cloud
+	- Minimum 2+ years of experience securing Hadoop/NoSQL based modern data platforms on-premise or on AWS, Google, Azure cloud
+	- Minimum 2+ years of Re-architecting and rationalizing traditional data warehouses with Hadoop or NoSQL technologies on premise or transition to AWS, Google clouds
+	- Experience implementing data wrangling and data blending solutions for enabling self-service solutions using tools such as Trifacta, Paxata
+	- 4 years industry systems development and implementation experience OR Minimum of 3 years of data loading, acquisition, storage, transformation, and analysis
+	- Minimum 2+ years of using Talend, Informatica like ETL tools within a Big Data environment to perform large scale metadata integrated data transformation
+	- Minimum 1+ years of building Business Catalogs or Data Marketplaces on top of a Hybrid data platform containing Big Data technologies
+	- Architect modern data solutions in a hybrid environment of traditional and modern data technologies such as Hadoop, NoSQL
+	- Create technical and operational architectures for these solutions incorporating Hadoop, NoSQL and other modern data technologies
+	- Implement and deploy custom solutions/applications using Hadoop/NoSQL
+	- Lead and guide implementation teams and provide technical subject matter expertise in support of the following:
+	- Designing, implementing and deploying ETL to load data into Hadoop/NoSQL
+	- Security implementation of a Hadoop/NoSQL solutions
+	- Managing data in Hadoop/NoSQL co-existing with traditional data technologies in a hybrid environment
+	- Troubleshooting production issues with Hadoop/NoSQL
+	- Performance tuning of a Hadoop/NoSQL environment
+	- Architecting and implementing metadata management solutions around Hadoop and NoSQL in a hybrid environment
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.